aaronpk/live-chat-overlay/README.md

 ### Adding as a Browser Source

-In software such as [OBS](https://obsproject.com) or [Lightstream Studio](http://strea.mr/aaronparecki) you can pop out a remote window as a browser source, and remote control it from your main YouTube chat window.
+In software such as [OBS](https://obsproject.com) or [Lightstream Studio](http://strea.mr/aaronparecki) you can use the remote window as a browser source, and remote control it from your main YouTube chat window.

 Before you start, you'll want to make sure you change the background color in the extension settings to the word "transparent" so that the browser window will have a transparent background.